skip to main content

 • General Electric in the $21.4 billion sale of its BioPharma business to Danaher Corporation

-• GSK in its $2 billion acquisition of BELLUS Health
+• $2 billion acquisition of BELLUS Health

 • Inhibrx in the $2.2 billion sale of INBRX-101 to Sanofi and the related spin-off of Inhibrx's non-101 assets and liabilities, non-101 discovery pipeline and its corporate infrastructure, to create a new publicly traded company known as Inhibrx Biosciences